How to Hare a Run

 - Checks bring the pack together, as front runners look for true trail from a check while the rest of the pack reaches the check waiting for an inkling as to where to go next.
 Live hares can buy themselves lots of time with checks-- you do not need to mark in any other directions than where your true trail goes, but the pack doesn't know that!

-- Be careful of your trail going too close together so that the pack doesn't find your return route.
+- Be careful of your trails going too close together and overlapping so that the pack doesn't find your return route.
 Live haring makes this less likely to happen, as does good, clear marking!
 Assume that for each check the pack may travel as far out as two blocks from that point, especially if the check is not solved quickly.

 - The trail should start up within 100 yards of the check (one standard block).
 Backchecks should be less than 1/4 mile long.

 - The true trail should come out of check in a forward direction, on to the right or left, (not back in the direction of the original trail).
 If you want break this rule please explicitly have this mentioned at chalk talk.

 - At a check, a trail cannot ‘die’.
 If a trail is marked with three blobs in one direction and it is not true trail there must be a false mark (or YBF) made by three lines across the trail.

 - A trail should be easy to follow when you are on trail, marking placement can be clever (especially after a check), but should not be hidden.

 - Trails should not go through private property without owners’ permission.

 - Dangerous places, such as unstable cliffs on night runs or heavy traffic areas, should be avoided.

 - Keep the pack together and screw the FRBs - use back-checks, long false trails and circle jerks